vferat/pycrostates/docs/source/microstates/glossary.rst

     inter-cluster distance
         Distance between two datapoints belonging to two different clusters.
-        Depending on the metric used, it can be computed in different ways, for example as the average distance between all datapoint belonging to different clusters, the distance between two cluster centers, the minimal distance between two datapoints belonging to different cluster ect..
+        Depending on the metric used, it can be computed in different ways, for example (but no limited to) as the average distance between all datapoint belonging to different clusters, the distance between two cluster centers, the minimal distance between two datapoints belonging to different cluster.

         .. figure:: ../../_static/img/inter_cluster_distance.png
             :width: 600